10X Loupe for Gemologists and Jewelers

 Before you focus on anything, consider the light around you.

 - To evaluate cutting and polishing, you need to see the gem surface.
 Shine your light down on the stone.
 This is simple in a room with overhead lighting.
 If your best source is a window, position yourself so the light comes over your shoulder.
 Most importantly, avoid casting your shadow on the stone.

 - To see the inclusions in a gem, you need to see the interior.
 Place your light behind the stone and shining through it.

 With minimal adjustments and a little thought, you can often see both the surface and interior of a gem.
 Having too little light to see well is usually the only limitation.

-When you open a loupe, the cover becomes a handle.
-To focus your loupe, slide your index finger through the opening, then rest your hand against your cheek to steady the loupe.
+When you open a hand loupe, the cover becomes a handle.
+To use your loupe, slide your index finger through the opening, push out the loupe, then brace the hand holding the handle against your cheek to steady it.
 Now, you only have one hand to move for focusing.
+Do the following:

 - Keep both eyes open to reduce eye strain.